Plantar Fasciitis is a foot condition that can cause severe pain when walking or standing.

 That’s one of the reasons why the body weight gets overloaded on the lateral side of the foot.

-In regards to MLD, it can be most beneficial to reduce the inflammation within the plantar of the foot and help in managing the pain.
+Regarding MLD, it can be most beneficial to reduce the inflammation within the plantar of the foot and help manage the pain.